Gomboc-AI/rattleback/README.md

 This repo is intended to be a realistic set of test cases.
 Each test case is meant to be fully self-standing; meaning that the unit under test is the only one that should have security issues.

 If the tooling supports it, the unit under test should be call `uut` or should have a name, description, or tag that includes `uut` in some way.
 The test-case name should also be included in all the rendered objects in some way so that they are easy to find after the fact; especially in cases of cleanup failures.

+### Naming Conventions

+Generally the test cases are going to start with the object they are primarily testing (i.e., `s3`, `cloud_sql`).
+Then followed by `-` and the name of the of the test case.

+If possible the test case should be fully valid and could be applied.
+However, there is some cases where an invalid or incomplete test case needs to be provided.
+In such cases the postfix `-fragment` should be added to indicate that the test case cannot be applied.

+If the test case is focused on testing a security framework or security framework benchmark then it should have the name of said benchmark in it's name.

 ## Local Usage